-The main history of Dubrovnik usually concentrates on a small settlement on the site of Dubrovnik in pre-historic times; this settlement, in fact, was on an island called Laus which was, at that time, separated from the mainland by a marsh.
+The main history of Dubrovnik usually starts with a small settlement on the town’s site in pre-historic times.
+This settlement, in fact, was on an island called Laus which was, at that time, separated from the mainland by a marsh.
 There was also a larger Greek settlement nearby in what was called Epidauros (present-day Cavtat).

 An invasion by Slavs in the 7th century destroyed Epidauros and other communities in the area, causing inhabitants to flee to Laus.
 Laus eventually changed to Raus which in turn became Ragusa – which is the historic name for Dubrovnik.
-Around this time, Dubrovnik itself was founded by Croats (the name stemming from dub which means oak and dubrava which means wood – unsurprisingly, the settlement was by an oak forest).
+Around this time, Dubrovnik itself was founded by Croats.
+The name stems from dub which means oak and dubrava which means wood.
+(Unsurprisingly, the settlement was by an oak forest.)

 Ragusa and Dubrovnik eventually merged when the marshland between them was filled in.

-Another theory about Dubrovnik’s history which is gaining weight is that there was in fact a large Greek settlement where Dubrovnik is situated today and that the city in fact has Greek origins.
+Another theory about Dubrovnik’s history which is gaining weight is that there was a large Greek settlement where Dubrovnik is situated today and that the city in fact has Greek origins.

-Dubrovnik expanded considerably from the 9th century onwards and as part of the Byzantine Empire, so by the 12th century it was even considered as somewhat of a threat to Venice and its Republic.
+Dubrovnik expanded considerably from the 9th century onwards and as part of the Byzantine Empire.
+By the 12th century it was even considered somewhat of a threat to Venice and its Republic.
 It came under attack from Venice, and from 1205 to 1358 fell under its rule.

 The old town was completed in the 13th century and remains virtually unchanged to the present day.
 Tall ramparts surround it and there are only two entrances to the old town which lead to Stradun, the city’s promenade.

 In 1358 the Treaty of Zadar saw Dubrovnik cease being under Venice’s rule and instead become Croat-Hungarian, although it had a great deal of independence.